xrettle/WFGY/TensionUniverse/Experiments/README.md

 2. **Open that folder’s `README.md`** to understand:
    - which question or failure mode it targets,
    - what is being measured,
-   - what counts as a “good” or “bad” pattern.
+   - what counts as a good or bad pattern.
 3. If you want to reproduce the numbers:
    - open the script or notebook referenced in that folder,
    - provide an OpenAI compatible API key when asked (if required),